kennethli319/kennethli319.github.io/notes/audio-jacobian-lens.md

   <figcaption><strong>Figure 1.</strong> The public explorer makes the schedule visible: at the position where Whisper eventually emits <code>now</code>, <code>who</code> is the early top candidate before <code>now</code> resolves in later layers.
 The screenshot uses the explorer's display vocabulary; the full-vocabulary ranks reported above are #6,319 → #7,237 → #3 → #1. <a href="https://kennethli319.github.io/audio-jacobian-lens/?sample=asr-question">Open the interactive report</a>.</figcaption>
 </figure>

-**Observed:** lexical readability varies sharply by token and depth.

-**Suggests:** some output directions are sharpened from an early candidate, while others become readable only in later decoder layers.

-**Would establish more:** replication across a larger held-out corpus, controls for token frequency and position, and interventions that selectively alter the predicted lexical competition.

 The resemblance to psycholinguistic word-association experiments is useful for generating hypotheses.
 It is not evidence that Whisper and humans implement the same mechanism, or that the model was literally “thinking of who.”

-## Evidence II: encoder information is distributed
+The safer conclusion is that lexical readability varies sharply by token and depth: some output directions are sharpened from an early candidate, while others become readable only later.

+### The Phone Signature view gets closer to encoder-native information

 The ordinary encoder-to-decoder view initially looked disappointing.
 A single emitted word was often ranked poorly, and silence could sometimes appear spuriously readable.